PFPrzytycki/CellWalkR/examples/CellWalker2_Vignette.md

 ## Introduction

 CellWalker2 extends the CellWalker method for combining scRNA-seq data with cell type ontologies to annotate cells and compare (hierarchically related) cell type labels, and combinding multiomic, scATAC-seq and scRNA-seq data with cell type labels and other bulk epigenetic data to interpret bulk level annotations at single cell level (see [paper](https://doi.org/10.1186/s13059-021-02279-1) for algorithmic details).
-This vignette shows an example of running CellWalker2 on 1) simulated scRNA-seq datasets and 2) a small subset of multiomic, scATAC-seq and scRNA-seq data from human developing cortex (see [paper](https://doi.org/10.1016/j.cell.2021.07.039) ) to generate a cellWalk2 object which can then be used to assign cell type labels to cells, map cell type trees as well as assign cell-type specific labels to bulk level annotations.
+This vignette shows an example of running CellWalker2 on 1) simulated scRNA-seq datasets and 2) a small subset of multiomic (scATAC-seq and scRNA-seq) data from human developing cortex (see [paper](https://doi.org/10.1016/j.cell.2021.07.039) ) to generate a cellWalk2 object which can then be used to assign cell type labels to cells, map cell type trees as well as assign cell-type specific labels to annotations from bulk assays.

-CellWalker2 use Gene-by-Cell count matrix as input for scRNA-seq data and Cell-by-Peak matrix as input for scATAC-seq data. scATAC-Seq data can be pre-processed by many pipelines including CellRanger, ArchR, SnapATAC, and Cicero, which outputs Cell-by-Peak matrix.
-Additionally, marker genes, cell type tree and bulk level annotations can be provided to CellWalker2.
+CellWalker2 uses a Gene-by-Cell count matrix as input for scRNA-seq data and a Cell-by-Peak matrix as input for scATAC-seq data. scATAC-Seq data can be pre-processed by many pipelines that output a Cell-by-Peak matrix (e.g., CellRanger, ArchR, SnapATAC, Cicero).
+Users define cell types via marker genes, and they can provide a hierarchical tree relating cell tyeps to each other.
+Additionally, genome coordinates for sets of annotations can be provided to CellWalker2.

 ## Getting Started with CellWalker2

-Currently, CellWalker2 must be installed useing devtools:
+Currently, CellWalker2 must be installed using devtools:

 ```r